 • Overview of the DNS ecosystem and ICANN's role in it

 • Introduction to DNS abuse threats and their mitigations

 • Introduction to and theory of DNSSEC

-At the end of this course participants will understand the DNS ecosystem, how relevant policies are developed and how to participate.
+At the end of this course, partipants will understand the DNS ecosystem, how relevant policies are developed and how to participate.
 In addition, he/she acquires an introductory level understanding of DNS and DNSSEC concepts and operations as well as abuse risks and mitigation measures.

-This course is designed for individuals and organizations that can benefit from a general understanding the DNS and its policy making ecosystem in order to further engage with operators, working with them to anticipate and mitigate possible risks pose by DNS abuse.
-Government regulators and managers of Governments IT infrastructure will benefit from this basic understanding of the DNS ecosystem in order to fulfil their mission to steer a secure, stable and resilient local DNS infrastructure.
+This course is designed for individuals and organizations that can benefit from a general understanding of the DNS and its policy making ecosystem in order to further engage with operators, working with them to anticipate and mitigate possible risks posed by DNS abuse.
+Government and managers of Government IT infrastructure will benefit from this basic understanding of the DNS ecosystem in order to fulfill their mission to steer a secure, stable and resilient local DNS infrastructure.